 The clock turns back –or should we say forward– when 2019 Topps Heritage Baseball once again pays tribute to one of its vintage sets.
 An annual late winter staple and one of the new collecting season’s first products, the next edition of Heritage is all about 1970.
+When the checklist is live, look at the bottom of this post.

 2019 Topps Heritage Base Set and Parallels